How to Fight (Jude 1:17-25)

 Some of you, like me, can remember when the seatbelt law came into effect.
 Some people had a hard time accepting the law that you have to wear seatbelts.
 One man, a New Zealander named Ivan Segedin took it to an extreme.
 The police ticketed him 32 times over five years for failing to use his seat belt.
 Even though this was costing him big money, he refused to buckle up.

 Finally, instead of obeying the law, the man decided to rely on deception.
 He made a fake seat belt that would hang over his shoulder and make it appear that he was wearing a seat belt when he wasn’t.
 His trick worked.
 He didn’t get anymore tickets.
 But then he had a head-on collision.
 He was thrown forward onto the steering wheel and killed.
-His fake seat belt couldn’t save him.
+The fake seat belt didn't help him.

 If there’s a moral to this story, it’s this: When tested, what’s fake won’t save you.

 We’ve been looking at the book of Jude.
 Jude wanted to write a letter to the church about our common salvation.
-He wanted to major on what’s real about our faith: the story of Jesus Christ, the Son of God who became man, and who died for our sins and rose to give us new life.
+He focused on the core of our faith: the story of Jesus Christ, the Son of God who came to earth, died for our sins, and rose again to give us eternal life.
 But Jude knew there was a problem.
-He’s writing to a church that has fake seatbelts in use.
-He’s writing to a church that’s left this common salvation, this faith once for all delivered to the saints, and has instead substituted fake teaching.
+He’s writing to a church that is using fake seatbelts.
+The church has abandoned the true faith for false teachings.
 If you haven’t been here, I hope you’ll take a chance to read the entire book.
 Jude’s explained why this is a problem we need to be concerned about.

 By the way, this is not just a problem for them.
 Charles Colson, president of Prison Fellowship, says, “Most Christians do not understand what they believe, why they believe it, and why it matters.”
 For two years, Colson asked mature believers to name the fundamentals of the faith.
 Most of them, he says, looked surprised and perplexed.
 They came up with a short list.
 Colson has stopped in the middle of some of his speeches, and asked the audience, “What is Christianity anyway?”
 At one church in the Bible belt, there was silence for what seemed to be a full minute before three or four painful answers.
 Colson concludes, “Our ignorance is crippling us.”